Skip to Content

 How to Install a Pellet Stove

-The pellet stove should be placed on a special, protective surface to protect the floor underneath.
+The pellet stove should be placed on a protective surface to protect the floor underneath.
 Even though it’s a common fact that heat travels up, expect the floor to warm up with the heater’s use.
 This is why a protective surface meant for pellet stoves is recommended.

 See Related: Pros and Cons of Biofuels to Know